apache/trafficcontrol/docs/source/api/v2/cdns_name_configs_monitoring.rst

 :trafficMonitors: An array of objects representing each Traffic Monitor that monitors this CDN (this is used by Traffic Monitor's "peer polling" function)

-	:cachegroup: The :term:`Cache Group` to which this Traffic Monitor belongs
+	:cachegroup: The name of the :term:`Cache Group` to which this Traffic Monitor belongs
 	:fqdn:       An :abbr:`FQDN (Fully Qualified Domain Name)` that resolves to the IPv4 (and/or IPv6) address of the server running this Traffic Monitor instance
 	:hostname:   The hostname of the server running this Traffic Monitor instance
 	:ip6:        The IPv6 address of this Traffic Monitor - when applicable